Russell Brock, Baron Brock: Biography

 Also in 1948 he was one of four surgeons who carried out successful operations for mitral stenosis resulting from rheumatic fever.
 Horace Smithy (1914–1948) of Charlotte, revived an operation due to Dr Elliott Cutler of the Peter Bent Brigham Hospital using a punch to remove a portion of the mitral valve.
 Charles Bailey (1910–1993) at the Hahnemann Hospital, Philadelphia, Dwight Harken in Boston and Russell Brock at Guy's all adopted the finger fracture technique first used by Henry Souttar in 1925.
 All these men started work independently of each other, within a few months.
 This latter technique was widely adopted although there were modifications.
 Souttar had pioneered the method in one patient and the patient did well but his physician colleagues at that time decided it was not justified and he could not continue.
 Together these men created an entirely new therapeutic tradition.
 Many thousands of these "blind" operations were performed until the introduction of heart bypass made direct surgery on valves possible.

 Inspired by exchange professorships between himself and Dr Alfred Blalock of Johns Hopkins Hospital, Baltimore, Brock also introduced new developments, notably hypothermia and the heart-lung machine, as they emerged, enabling operations to be performed directly.

-He was an outstanding diagnostician, a conscientious teacher and meticulous in the care of his patients.
-He was not an easy man to know well.
-He was strict in handling his juniors but meticulously fair and very support of those who gained his confidence.
-Likewise he could not tolerate slackness in those who worked with him and suffered fools badly.
 He was very much an individualist, found his own solutions to problems and was not always good at accepting the solutions of others.
 On the other hand, John Kirklin said that when he (Kirklin) had just performed his first operation at the Mayo Clinic using the Mayo-Gibbon oxygenator, and was about to do his second, Brock phoned, asking to come and watch.
 Knowing that Brock was supposed to be a difficult man with a big reputation, Kirklin offered him the chance to scrub up and stand in the theatre but he said, "No, no, no. I don't want to bother you".
 He sat and watched inconspicuously in the gallery.
-Perhaps this tells us that Brock felt that he had a mission to serve patients, did not like having precious time wasted but came humbly to learn when he sensed a master at work.

 He was awarded the 1966 Lister Medal for his contributions to surgical science.
 The corresponding Lister Oration, given at the Royal College of Surgeons of England, was delivered on 4 April 1967, and was titled 'Surgery and Lister'.

 Brock died in Guy's Hospital on 3 September 1980.